ipspace/blog/content/posts/2022/06/netsim-vlan-trunk.md

     device: eos
 ```

 Next, we'll define the VLANs.
-We need *red* and *blue* VLANs; as before, *netsim-tools* will assign 802.1q tags to VLANs as needed.
+We need *red* and *blue* VLANs; as before, *netlab* will assign 802.1q tags to VLANs as needed.

 {{<cc>}}Defining VLANs{{</cc>}}
 ```